- A phase 1 clinical trial confirms that the first stage of a novel approach to vaccination is safe and could, in principle, work against HIV.

 He believes that researchers could use the same approach to develop vaccines against other challenging pathogens, such as influenza, dengue, Zika, hepatitis C, and malaria.

-The team has now joined forces with the biotech company Moderna to develop an mRNA-based vaccine that targets the same cells.
+The team has joined forces with the biotech company Moderna to develop an mRNA-based vaccine that targets the same cells.
+In January 2022, they announced their plan to begin phase 1 trials on the experimental vaccine.

 As it has with the development of COVID-19 vaccines, mRNA technology should accelerate the process of developing the vaccines.